Fooditech

 Google Forms | In-Person | 5 Participants

-To identify my potential users for my food inventory app, I conducted several user interviews with participants I found through a screener survey using google forms that I prepared.
+In order to identify potential users for my food inventory app, I conducted user interviews with participants I found through a screener survey using Google Forms that I prepared.

 Interview Goal